Home> Practice Areas >Criminal Defense

 New Jersey Board on Attorney Certification

-Criminal Trial Law - The New Jersey Supreme Court Board on Attorney Certification offers board certification as a specialist in criminal trial law for attorneys who pass the requirements.
+Criminal Trial Law - The New Jersey Supreme Court Board on Attorney Certification offers board certification as a specialist in criminal trial law for attorneys who pass requirements.
 The attorney must demonstrate a substantial level of experience in criminal trial practice, have been favorably evaluated by other attorneys and judges, fulfill ongoing legal education requirements, and pass a written examination.
-This certification program helps the public identify attorneys who have been designated as proficient in criminal defense law.
+This certification program helps the public identify attorneys who are proficient in criminal defense law.

 North Carolina Board of Legal Specialization